saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--proxy-localhost`
 <p><small>| OPTIONAL | BOOLEAN |</small></p>

-__Description__: set this to `true` to support proxying upstream requests to localhost.
+__Description__: Setting this to `true` supports proxying upstream requests to localhost.
 By default, it is `false`. <br/>
 __Shorthand__: n/a

 ---
 ### `--proxy-tunnel`
-__Description__: Uses the proxy configured with `--proxy` or `--pac` for the tunnel connection.
-For more information about the `-T `option and configuring Sauce Connect Proxy with other proxies, see [Set Up with Additional Proxies](/secure-connections/sauce-connect/setup-configuration/additional-proxies).
+__Description__: Routes all tunnel traffic through the external proxy specified by [`--proxy`](#--proxy).
+Uses the proxy configured with `--proxy` or `--pac` for the tunnel connection.
+For more information about the `-T` option and configuring Sauce Connect Proxy with other proxies, see [Set Up with Additional Proxies](/secure-connections/sauce-connect/setup-configuration/additional-proxies).
 You'll need to use this option if you have a PAC file that contains Sauce Labs DNS names.<br/>
 __Shorthand__: `-T`